sitevision/envision/packages/envision-docs/src/pages/deprecated/image-slider.md

 indexing: false
 ---

-Image slider is deprecated since 2023.07.1 and will eventually be removed.
+Image slider is deprecated and will eventually be removed.
 Please use [Image Viewer 2](/components/image-viewer-2/).

 ### Slides only